techpreeti78144/html/README.md

 # html
-This is my first repository
+This is my first repository.
 <br>
-This is my new repository
+This is my new repository.